- Help clients help you

 - Accuracy isn't a good metric for skewed problems

-- Sometimes some aspects of the problem don't need to be modelled at all
+- Some aspects of the problem don't need to be modelled at all

 - Use client knowledge to augment vectorizers